-27. MEDICAL/DOPING
+26. MEDICAL/DOPING

-- 27.1.
-In order to protect players' health as well as to prevent players from experiencing sudden cardiac death during matches at The Competition, each PMA shall ensure and confirm to Concacaf that its players and officials undergo a pre-competition medical assessment (PCMA) prior to the start of the Competition.
+- 26.1.
+In order to protect players' health as well as to prevent players from experiencing sudden cardiac death during matches at the Competition, each PMA shall ensure and confirm to Concacaf that its players and officials undergo a pre-competition medical assessment (hereinafter: "PCMA") prior to the start of the Competition.
 The PCMA will include a full medical assessment as well as an EKG to identify any cardiac abnormality.
 If the EKG is abnormal, an echocardiogram must be obtained and be normal before a player can be released to play.
-The medical assessment must be carried out between (two hundred and seventy) 270 days and (ten) 10 days prior to the start of each match during The Competition.
-Concacaf will provide a PCMA form to all PMAs. - 27.2.
-The duly licensed Medical Professional of each PMA (i.e., national team doctor) will be required to sign the PCMA declaration form certifying the accuracy of the results and confirming that the players and officials have passed PCMA.
-The PCMA declaration form shall also include the signatures of the President and General Secretary of the PMA and shall be received by the Concacaf General Secretariat at the latest ten (10) days prior to the start of The Competition. - 27.3.
+The medical assessment must be carried out between two hundred and seventy (270) days and ten (10) days prior to the start of the first match of the Competition.
+Concacaf will provide a PCMA form to all PMAs. - 26.2.
+The duly licensed Medical Professional of each PMA (i.e., national team doctor) will be required to sign the PCMA declaration form certifying the accuracy of the results and confirming that the players and officials have passed the PCMA.
+The PCMA declaration form shall also include the signatures of the President and General Secretary of the PMA and shall be received by the Concacaf General Secretariat at the latest ten (10) days prior to the start of the Competition. - 26.3.
 Further to the above, each PMA is required to have a duly licensed Medical Professional (i.e., a doctor) as a Team Delegation Member.
 Such doctor must be fully integrated and familiar with all medical aspects of the delegation and must remain with the delegation throughout the entire official period of the Competition.
-The Match Officials will refer to such team doctor in all cases as required and necessary. - 27.4.
+The Match Officials will refer to such team doctor in all cases as required and necessary. - 26.4.
 Concacaf shall not be held liable for any injury sustained by any participating player or official.
-Equally, Concacaf shall not be held liable for any incident (including death) linked to any injury or health problem(s) of any participating player or official. - 27.5.
-As stated in these Regulations, each PMA shall be responsible throughout The Competition for providing health, travel, and accident insurance for all Team Delegation Member throughout the Competition.
-In addition, and in accordance with the FIFA Regulations on the Status and Transfer of Players, the PMA with which any participating player is registered shall be responsible for player's insurance coverage against illness and accident during the entire period of the player's release.

-27.6.
-Failure to comply with the aforementioned provision shall be sanctioned by the Disciplinary Committee.
+Equally, Concacaf shall not be held liable for any incident (including death) linked to any injury or health problem(s) of any participating player or official. - 26.5.
+As stated in these Regulations, each PMA shall be responsible throughout the Competition for providing health, travel, and accident insurance cover for all Team Delegation Members throughout the Competition.
+In addition, and in accordance with the FIFA Regulations on the Status and Transfer of Players, the PMA with which any participating player is registered shall be responsible for player's insurance coverage against illness and accident during the entire period of the player's release. - 26.6.
+Failure to comply with the aforementioned provision shall be sanctioned by the